 Japan has a strong culture of gift-giving and it’s not restrained to personal relationships.
 Omiyage is the ritual of bringing your coworkers a gift or souvenir, such as a box of local goods, when you take a trip or vacation.
 It’s a way to show gratitude and good intentions to your coworkers who have “covered” for you while you were out of the office.

-Showing gratitude doesn’t always have to come in the form of verbal recognition or a physical gift.
-Giving thanks to others directly affects their perception of appreciation and value so what better way to do this than by involving your team in important projects and tasks.
+Giving thanks to others directly affects their perception of appreciation and value, so what better way to do this than by involving your team in important projects and tasks?

-If you have a new product launch coming up, then identify the people on your team who have the skill sets and would be excited to participate in an impactful for the company.
-A 2012 study by the Society of Human Resource Management revealed that 63% of respondents listed the ability to use their skills as the top driver of their job satisfaction.
+A study by the Society of Human Resource Management revealed that 63% of respondents listed the ability to use their skills as the top driver of their job satisfaction.

 Silence those email notifications, remove any other distractions whether it’s an in-person conversation or a video call, and put that listening hat on.